 - 3 to 4 large eggs

-- Crack the eggs in a measuring cup (or anything with a spout for easy pouring).
-Beat it with a fork.
+- Beat the eggs: Beat eggs in a container with a spout for easy pouring.
 Set it aside.

-- Heat a large pot over medium heat and add the cooking oil, ginger slice, and smashed whole cloves of garlic.
-Stir it around to flavor the oil.
-After one or two minutes, the oil should be flavored so remove the ginger and garlic cloves.
+- Flavor oil: Heat a large pot over medium heat and add the cooking oil, ginger, and garlic.
+Stir for two minutes then remove the ginger and garlic.

-- Raise the heat to medium high and add the chicken stock, diced carrots, sugar, and white pepper powder.
+- Add stock: Raise heat to medium high and add chicken stock, diced carrots, sugar, white pepper powder, and turmeric if using.
 Bring it to a simmer.
 Meanwhile, mix the cornstarch with the water.

-- Once the stock is simmering, stir the cornstarch and the water once more as there may be settling.
-Pour it into the stock and stir it until the soup thickens.
+- Thicken with cornstarch: Once the stock is simmering, stir the cornstarch and the water once more as there may be settling.
+Add it to the stock and stir it until the soup thickens.

-- Once the soup thickens, use chopsticks to slowly swirl the soup in one direction (either clockwise or counter clockwise) so that it looks like a whirlpool.Slowly pour a thin stream of beaten eggs into the soup while continuing to swirl with your chopsticks.
-Pour half the beaten eggs and then wait 30 seconds for the eggs to cook.
-Then drizzle in the other half the same way.
-The chopsticks help create long, thin ribbons of egg.
-Pouring too fast will create lumps instead of ribbons.
+- Add egg ribbons: Once the soup thickens, use chopsticks to slowly swirl the soup in one direction (either clockwise or counter clockwise) so that it looks like a whirlpool.Slowly drizzle half the eggs in a thin stream while continuing to swirl with your chopsticks.
+Wait 30 seconds for the eggs to cook then do the same for the other half.
+See Note 1.

 ✎ Recipe Notes